Hisham9995/Amazon_Vine_Analysis/README.md

 I did use PySpark to perform the ETL process

-1 .To extract the dataset,
+1. To extract the dataset,
-2. Transform the data, connect to an AWS RDS instance, and 3.Transformed data into Pgadmin also calculate different metrics
+2. Transform the data, connect to an AWS RDS instance, and
+3. Transformed data into Pgadmin also calculate different metrics

 The goal of this Analysis is to determine If there is a bias review from Vine members Focused on the US reviews for PC